 # Use triton-pip-install to download dependencies like NIVIDA toolchain

-cd triton && triton-pip-install && cd ..
+cd triton && triton-pip-install

-cmake --build build/triton-debug
+cmake --build ../build/triton-debug

-We can also symlink the compile_commands.json
+We can also symlink the compile_commands.json file under build/mlir-debug

 to the Triton repo root directory to enable better code completion, if using